- Associate Professor Paul D. Fallon, Ph.D. Ohio State University (phonology, morphology, historical linguistics, writing systems)

 - Professor Judith Parker, Ph.D.
 Brown University (psycholinguistics, speech processing, women’s studies)

-- Assistant Professor Janie Lee, Ph.D.
-University of California, Santa Barbara (sociolinguistics, discourse analysis, linguistic anthropology, ethnography, race and ethnicity)
+- Associate Professor Janie Lee, Ph.D.
+University of California, Santa Barbara (sociolinguistics, discourse analysis, linguistic anthropology, race and ethnicity)

 For course descriptions in the Catalog, please click here.